James Spencer professional photo

 my story

-I became a Christian during my sophomore year in college through the ministry of Campus Crusade for Christ (now CRU).
+I became a Christian during my sophomore year in college through the ministry of Campus Crusade for Christ.
 I then began the long journey of learning to follow Jesus.
-With the encouragement of family, friends, and mentors who invested in me, I embarked on what my wife and I call “the longest, most expensive discipleship program ever”—twelve years of theological education.
+With the encouragement of family, friends, and mentors who invested in me, I embarked on what my wife and I call "the longest, most expensive discipleship program ever" — twelve years of theological education.
 I earned degrees from Moody Theological Seminary (MDiv), Wheaton College (MA in Biblical Exegesis), and Trinity Evangelical Divinity School (PhD in Theological Studies), and, more importantly, was mentored by instructors who taught me what it means to live as a faithful disciple of Christ.

-My formation didn’t end with my education.
+My formation didn't end with my education.
 God continued to surround me with people who challenged me to think and live differently.
-Over the past two decades, I’ve taught at the collegiate level, served as an academic dean, led a Christian nonprofit, hosted a podcast, and written books—all with the same goal: to challenge and equip God’s people to live faithfully.
+Over the past two decades I've taught at the collegiate level, served as an academic dean, led a Christian nonprofit, hosted a podcast, and written books — all with the same goal: to challenge and equip God's people to live faithfully under the authority of Scripture.

 My work is not about chasing cultural trends.
 It is about helping Christians resist distortion and bear faithful witness in every sphere of life.
-Whether I am speaking, writing, teaching, or consulting, I aim to encourage the church to defy the world and follow Christ.
+That conviction is what drives the Thinking Christian platform — the podcast, writing, courses, speaking, and framework that form the core of my public work.

 James and Kim Spencer photo